du-paludo/image-processing-verilog/README.md

 - Output storage for the processed image (output.hex)

+- Python 3.11 and NumPy and ImageIo libraries for image conversion

 ## Files

 - `image_blur.v`: module for the image loading, processing, and saving.